The Best Time of Day to Fish for Trout: Tips and Techniques

 Fall Trout Fishing

-Since the temperatures will have dropped, the best time to catch trout changes to mid to late morning and early to mid-afternoon as this is when the fish will be most active and so will the fly life.
+As temperatures drop, the best time to catch trout shifts to mid to late morning and early to mid-afternoon.
+This is when the fish are most active, and insect life is most abundant.

 How Does Light Affect Trout Fishing?

-This means that trout will do their best to avoid bright lights and this means that fishing in direct sunlight is not your best bet when trying to catch trout.
-This is why during late spring, summer, and early fall, your best trout fishing experience will be when the sun is low in the sky, early morning, and late evenings.
+Trout don’t have eyelids, and they can’t dilate their pupils, making them sensitive to light.
+They tend to avoid bright lights, which means that fishing in direct sunlight might not be the best strategy.
+This is why, during late spring, summer, and early fall, your best fishing times will be when the sun is low in the sky, early morning, and late evenings.

 Nighttime Fishing For Trout

-Bright moonlight will help trout see the silhouettes of their prey from below and therefore when fly fishing with a baitfish pattern or a mouse pattern, some moonlight is essential for your success.
+If you’re looking to hook a big one at night, consider the moon phases.
+Bright moonlight helps trout see the silhouettes of their prey from below.
+When fly fishing with a baitfish or mouse pattern, some moonlight is essential for success.
+Dark nights make it difficult for trout to notice movement, reducing the chances of them spotting your fly.

 Different Trout Species